corlinp/whisperer/README.md

 ### Setting up Your API Key

 1. Click on the Whisperer menu bar icon
-2. Click on the settings icon (gear)
+2. Click on the gear icon to show settings
-3. Enter your OpenAI API key
+3. Enter your OpenAI API key in the API Key field
 4. Click "Test" to verify your API key works with the OpenAI API
 5. Customize the prompt to improve transcription for your use case
-6. Click "Done" to save your settings

 ### Granting Permissions